Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Acknowledgment

 \section{Acknowledgment}

 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 694277), and NSERC of Canada under the Discovery and CRC programs.
+The experiments presented in this paper were carried out using the HPC facilities of the University of Luxembourg ~\cite{Varrette2014}{ -- see \href{http://hpc.uni.lu}{hpc.uni.lu}}.